When Can I Return to High Impact Exercise After Birth?

 Easing Back & Pelvic Pain in Pregnancy

 Back pain and pelvic pain are seemingly synonymous with pregnancy.
 Once baby arrives, your pelvis may ache, your pelvic floor may be fatigued and healing and you will likely feel somewhat disconnected from your core as recovery begins.
 Staying strong throughout pregnancy is vital…and partaking in safe, appropriate postpartum training is equally important.
-Symphysis Pubis Dysfunction, referred to as Pelvic Girdle Pain (PGP) describes pain in the joints of your pelvis.
-These joints include the symphysis pubis joint (SPJ) at the …
+Symphysis Pubis Dysfunction, referred to as Pelvic Girdle …

 Postpartum Guided Meditation